Electric Vehicle License Plate Bill

 A prototype design of what the license plate might look like features an electric vehicle plug and charging cord leading into the sun setting into the mountains below Colorado’s blue skies.
 The charger, a regular household plug, displays the ability of an electric vehicle to be plugged into a regular 110v outlet (the same outlet you’d use to charge a phone or plug in a TV, for example) and attempts to dispel the myth that electric vehicles are confusing to charge.
 The plug leading to the sun denotes a connection to solar energy that can be used to power electric vehicle charging and the blue skies connects electric vehicles with the improved air quality and clean, clear air.

 The bill is still in the process of getting through the legislative session but is likely to be signed by June and will then need to be signed by Governor Polis to pass.
-To support this bill, you can call or email your local representative in favor of it.
-Even better, if you are part of an organization that supports this bill, you can write a letter to Bill endorsing it.
-The more organizations show their support, the easier it will be for this bill to pass.
+To support this bill as an individual, you can call or email your local representative in favor of it.
+If you are part of an organization that supports this bill, you can write a letter to Bill endorsing it.